ThomasBoxall/google-admin-scripts/GroupPermissionReset/readme.md

 Check your all@ group carefully afterwards.
 It might be a bit broke.

+Has to be run per domain in the `DOMAIN` var if multiple domains in the Tennant.

 Credits to Gemini for some of the code.
 Cheers bestie. xx